- Home

 Note: Failure to provide proof of insurance tickets are not eligible for a deferred finding.

 The Judge will decide whether to grant a deferred finding.
-If granted, you will be required to pay an administrative fee which is equal to the penalty amount of the citation for which a deferred finding is being requested.
+If granted, you will be required to pay an administrative fee within 30 days which is equal to the penalty amount of the citation for which a deferred finding is being requested.
 If eligible for a deferred finding the case will be dismissed and closed upon receipt of the administrative fee.